|

 The ruins we see today were erected by Rev. Denis O'Mahony, as a Catholic safe-haven following the English Penal Laws suppressing Catholics during the 1700s.
 People travelled on "Mass Paths" from miles around to hear Mass there.

-The oratory is a more recent building, funded in 1901/2 by an Irish-American philanthropist, "in memory of locally born parents" - according to the "Life of St. Finn Barr: Founder and Patron of the City and Diocese of Cork" (1985), by Rev. C. M. O'Brien, who gives an insight into the traumatic intensity of the time – how people overcame fear by reciting mantra-like prayers to calm themselves.
+The oratory is a more recent building, funded in 1901/2 by an Irish-American philanthropist, "in memory of locally born parents" - according to the "Life of St. Finn Barr: Founder and Patron of the City and Diocese of Cork" (1985), by Rev. C. M. O'Brien, who gives an insight into the traumatic intensity of the time.

 Page six quotes observations of Thomas Crofton Croker,